sankalpdayal/carnd_term1_p5/README.md

 ## Sliding Window Search

-### 1. Describption ofimplementation of sliding window search
+### 1. Describption of implementation of sliding window search

 The function to define the search space is given in the cell in python notebook under the title 'Define region for search using the sliding window approach'.
 I used the test images to decide what the positions and scales.
 Idea was to make sure all the cars in the test images are covered and no search is going on in the areas where there are no cars.
 I tried scales from 1 to 3.
 Some examples of the sliding window search are given here.